microsoft/ai-freezer-monitor/FreezerTempAlert/README.md

     > *Tip: Put the pins in the breadboard to hold them in place when soldering.*

     ![](/media/build02.jpg)
-1. Connect the ESP32 and MCP9600 to the breadboard.
+1. Insert the ESP32 and thermocouple amplifier into the breadboard.
 1. Follow the wiring diagram below to connect the MCP9600 to the ESP32 using your jumper wires.
     ![](/media/diagram.png)
 1. Connect the Thermocouple to the screw terminals on the MCP9600